THE DEFINITIVE GUIDE TO CANADA’S EXPRESS ENTRY

 The CRS score needed for an ITA

-Those sound like terrible odds for anybody without a job offer, but we scored just barely over 450 and were invited to apply a week after we submitted our Express Entry profile.
+Those sound like terrible odds for anybody without a job offer or specific trade experience, but we scored just barely over 450 and were invited to apply a week after we submitted our Express Entry profile.
 In November 2016 they adjusted the system to make it easier for young professionals and people with experience working or going to school in Canada to make it through the Express Entry system.
+The CRS cut-off changes for each round of ITAs issued, so you may be passed over for several rounds and still be issued an ITA before your profile expires after a year.

 There are ways to increase your CRS score, but none of them are easy.